hortonworks-spark/cloud-integration/cloud-examples/src/main/site/testing.md

 At the same time, if that context is not closed, other tests fail.

-#### Observed inconsistency, such as files not being found

-Turn S3Guard on for the tests, it's what it fixes.

-The test setup code tries to allow for some delays in metadata listings, especially when deleting target directories.

 ### "Cannot call methods on a stopped SparkContext. "